 April 15, 2018

-One of my new favorite restaurants in Mexico City is Sud 777, which is about a 30-minute drive south of Condesa, the park-filled neighborhood where I usually stay.
+One of my new favorite restaurants in Mexico City is Sud 777, about a 30-minute drive south of Condesa, the park-filled neighborhood where I usually stay.
+It's worth the trip to experience the creative dishes from chef and co-owner Edgar Núñez's kitchen.

 Highlights from my 11-course lunch included:

-- cucumber and clarified melon tart
+- Cucumber and clarified melon tart

-- smoked watermelon
+- Smoked watermelon

 - Marlin donut with Xcatix mayonnaise and fried leek

-- onion, caramel, and salted yogurt ice cream
+- Onion, caramel, and salted yogurt ice cream

-The two-story interior is a cool, casual space as well.
+The two-story interior is a relaxed, casual space as well.
 Happy hours with DJs are held on the lower level, while meals are served on the second floor overlooking the action.
+In 2018, Sud 777 ranked #14 in Latin America, improving to #12 in 2021.

-See also: Mexico City's Best Restaurants
+Related: Mexico City's Best Restaurants

 Rosetta